denten-books/plain-text/0-intro.md

-My approach to writing *Plain Text* stems from the desire to enact theory capable of addressing the grim picture Friedrich Kittler paints at the end of his influential monograph.[^ln-kittler2] By all accounts, Kittler was neither a technological romantic nor a Luddite.
+My approach to writing *Plain Text* stems from the desire to enact theory capable of addressing the grim picture Friedrich Kittler paints at the end of his influential monograph.[^ln-kittler2] By all accounts, Kittler was neither a technological romantic nor Luddite.
 I therefore understand his *Gramophone, Film, Typewriter* as a call to action.
 When Kittler writes that "media determine our situation," he challenges his reader to choose between complicity and defiance [@kittler_gramophone_1999, xxxix].
-It is not a statement of fact but the articulation of a need to ask: What can one do to counteract technological determinism?
+It is not a statement of fact but the articulation of a question: What can one do to counteract technological determinism?
 In what follows, I outline several intellectual lineages, materialist and experimental, which frame my answer.

-Critical theory, at its best, aims to see "the human bottom of non-human things" [@horkheimer_critical_1982, 143].
+Critical theory at its best aims to see "the human bottom of non-human things" [@horkheimer_critical_1982, 143].
 As such, it is one of our most powerful tools for analysis and resistance against technological determinism.
-As Max Horkheimer wrote, "the issue is not simply the theory of emancipation;
-it is the practice of it as well" [@horkheimer_critical_1982, 233].
+As Max Horkheimer wrote, "the issue is not simply the theory of emancipation; it is the practice of it as well" [@horkheimer_critical_1982, 233].
 Recently, scholars like Kathleen Fitzpatrick, Tiziana Terranova, and Trebor Scholz have began to turn the tools of critical theory towards the instrumental contexts of knowledge production [@scholz_digital_2013; @fitzpatrick_planned_2011;